-In the Nevada City Temple group, we have been practicing together for over eight years, and through this process a remarkable tapestry has been woven between us which embraces us through our lives inside and outside of temple.
+In the Nevada City Temple group, we have been practicing together for over nine years, and through this process a remarkable tapestry has been woven between us which embraces us through our lives inside and outside of temple.
 We have been there for each other, when one married her beloved, another got divorced, several published books and others started businesses.
 We have witnessed and assisted new houses being built, babies being born and we were together as one sister died.
 We have experienced wailing and raging, and dancing and celebrating.
 Together.

 The relationship we have to other women reflects the relationship we have to our own feminine essence.
 We take a stand for a conscious way of being women together on this planet.